harness/developer-hub/docs/platform/variables-and-expressions/harness-variables.md

 ## Approval

 Whenever a user grants an approval in an Approval step, the pipeline maintains the user information of the approver for the rest of the pipeline execution.
-You can use these variables in notifications after an approval gets granted.
+You can use these variables in notifications after an approval is granted.

 These variables are available for Approval steps only, not stages.